Why video calls can leave you anxious and exhausted

 Spend time away from your computer

-If you don't have the energy to video call your friends every other day, then don't.
-It's also important to take breaks from your computer, as too much screen time can negatively affect your sleep too.
+It's important to take breaks from your computer, as too much screen time can negatively affect your sleep.

-If you are able to go outside, going for a walk or getting fresh air can help reduce feelings of anxiety.
-If you have to stay indoors, closing your laptop and doing something else - stretches or a workout video - can be a good break.
+Going outside for a walk or getting fresh air can help reduce feelings of anxiety.
+If you're confined to the home, closing your laptop and doing something else - stretches or a workout video - can be a good break.

-“Practise deep breathing and ensure that you have enough time away from your computer screen by going outdoors for your daily exercise or into your garden if that is an option," Armitage says.
+“Practise deep breathing and ensure that you have enough time away from your computer screen by going outdoors for exercise," Armitage says.

 Set rules